complete-ts/get-package-names/README.md

 ## Introduction

 `get-package-names` is a [GitHub Action](https://docs.github.com/en/actions) that gets all of the package names in a monorepo.
+Specifically, it will look for all directories in the "packages" directory.
 You can also optionally get all of the package names that contain a certain "package.json" script (such as "test").

 The point of this is that you can use the package names to dynamically generate GitHub actions jobs for each package.
-This kind of thing is great, because you no longer need to manually update your CI files whenever you add a new package to the monorepo.
+This is useful because it obviates manually updating your CI files whenever you add a new package to the monorepo.

 ## Usage